-The Monitoring and Evaluation Unit of the Ministry of Trade and Industry provides quarterly oversight of the deliverables of InvesTT.
-Internally, monitoring of implementation is the responsibility of the President who reports to the Board on a monthly basis with the Corporate Performance Report.
+Monitoring of implementation is the responsibility of the President who reports to the Board on a monthly basis via the Corporate Performance Report.
 The Corporate Performance Report highlights the strategic deliverables to be accomplished each fiscal and summarizes the actual achievements (Section 3.2).
 The Vice Presidents and respective Unit Managers are responsible for reporting on the deliverables of their relevant Units on a monthly basis.
-These Unit Reports are compressed into the Corporate Performance Report that is reported to the Board.
+These Unit Reports are included in the Corporate Performance Report that is reported to the Board.